munificent/craftinginterpreters/book/resolving-and-binding.md

 Finally, functions.
 Functions both bind names and introduce a scope.
 The name of the function itself is bound in the scope where the function is declared.
-When we step into the function's body, we also bind its parameter into that scope.
+When we step into the function's body, we also bind its parameters into that scope.

 ^code visit-function-stmt